axibase/atsd-use-cases/research/hartford-fire/README.md

 > Note the model error here is consistent with the error demonstrated in the [Validation](#validation) section above.

-Data Forecasting has the scalability to render predictions for any desired amount of time, in this case, the numerical predictions in **ChartLab** are given for the day as such they are on the order of `10 x 10^0`.
+Data Forecasting has the scalability to render predictions for any amount of time, in this case, the numerical predictions in **ChartLab** are given for the day as such they are on the order of `10 x 10^0`.

 Below are the anticipated levels of fire-related calls yet-to-be received for the remainder of 2017: